 Abstract

 This study investigates how principals and teachers exercise leadership to drive academic excellence and sustainable school improvement.
-Grounded in the evolving discourse of distributed leadership, it explores how formal and informal leaders work collaboratively to influence pedagogy, student outcomes, and school culture.
+Grounded in the evolving discourse of distributed leadership, it explores how school leaders and students work collaboratively to influence pedagogy, student outcomes, and school culture.
 Through semi-structured interviews with six experienced educators across three schools, the study offers data rich in context, insights and identifies key themes through content analysis and word cloud techniques.

 Include these elements to strengthen the abstract “study design, research approach, methods of analysis, and the conclusion.

-The findings underscore that “collaborative engagement, teamwork, and fluid, emergent leadership approaches” are critical to transforming schools—especially when infused with “teacher leadership characteristics.”
+The findings underscore that “collaborative engagement, teamwork, and fluid, emergent leadership approaches” are critical to transforming schoolsespecially when infused with “teacher leadership characteristics.”
 Teachers and principals alike emphasized the need for a “shared vision, open communication, and mutual trust,” as key enablers of innovation and continuous improvement.
-Leadership, the study shows, is “not confined to administrative hierarchies but is distributed across the professional community,” allowing teachers to lead from within the classroom and engage in decision-making processes.

-In line with this, the study advocates for enhanced professional development and in-service training, tailored to boost the leadership capacity of teachers and heads alike.
+The study advocates for enhanced professional development and in-service training, tailored to boost the leadership capacity of teachers and heads alike.
 It also calls for broader, longitudinal research on teacher leadership to inform policy and practice.

 Introduction